pwang649/myWiki/docs/Robotics/Control/Optimal_Control.md

 - **Cost function** - Distance to the point $B$ and the fuel spent.

-- **System dynamics** - Physical Constraints that define the robot physics.
+- **System dynamics** - Physical Constraints that define robot physics.

-- **Constraints** - Stating position of the car.
-Power bounds / control bounds.
+- **Constraints** - Stating the position of the car.
+Power bounds/control bounds.

 ![](https://cdn.mathpix.com/cropped/2023_02_02_4a8ceb357f8f06ad367cg-03.jpg?height=840&width=1488&top_left_y=944&top_left_x=305)

-This particular problem above is an instance of trajectory planning problem in robotics and has several variants where additional constraints (e.g. avoiding obstacles) or alternative cost function (e.g. minimum time, minimum jerk, etc.) can be used.
+This particular problem above is an instance of a trajectory planning problem in robotics and has several variants where additional constraints (e.g. avoiding obstacles) or alternative cost functions (e.g. minimum time, minimum jerk, etc.) can be used.

 ### Definition